jinghuazhao/TWAS-pipeline/README.md

 rs10000013	A	C	-2.15909
 ...
 ```
-We can then call twas2.sh as follows,
+Now that  the GWAS summary statistics have already been sorted by SNP id and aligned by strand, we can then call twas2.sh as follows,
 ```
 twas2.sh bmi.txt EUR MET 1
 ```